Home Health Tips Health Concerns Site Index Glossary

 What are people doing?

-Concerned people and some health food stores (namely WHOLE FOODS MARKET) has been informing others since 1992.
+Concerned people and some health food stores (namely WHOLE FOODS MARKET) have been informing others since 1992.
 They advocated mandatory labeling and encouraged others to write the FDA and other manufacturers to express their concerns.
 Whole Foods Markets avoid genetically engineered foods.

 What can you do?